 Matt shrugged.
 ‘Fucked if I know.
 It’s not my case.
 But it wouldn’t be too hard to find out.’

 Tom’s eyes dropped to the victim.
 ‘I wonder if this poor kid was caught on the rebound after the offender was disturbed at Wentworth Grove…’ Tom said.

 ‘If I may make a suggestion…’ Matt began.
 ‘When you conduct your media interview… don’t release the details about the duct tape over the eyes and mouth.
 It could be a signature of our killer.’

 Tom’s eyes flicked to Frank.
 He jabbed his head in Matt’s direction. ’Our Killer...’
 He scoffed.
 ‘Gee…thanks for that piece of valuable advice, Special Agent…I don’t know what we would do without the FBI.
 Do you Frank?’ he said sarcastically.

-Matt shook his head before turning and walking from the room towards the street.
-As he did so he flicked his hand over his shoulder at the Detectives.
+Matt shook his head then turned and walked from the room towards the street.
+As he did so, he flicked his hand over his shoulder at the Detectives.
 ‘Leave you to it,’ he said without turning back.
 Brad and Rodriguez moved in to follow.